CE-Programming/toolchain/docs/static/coding-guidelines.rst

 ----------------------------

 In a perfect world, code should have a minimal number of comments in it because it should all be self-explanatory.
-Especially if there's a document along side that explains architecture choices, workflows etc.
+Especially if there's a document alongside that explains architecture choices, workflows, etc.

-Comments aren't code; they are for a human to convey what is going on and why in a particular portion of code, to another human.
+Comments aren't code; they are for a human to convey what is going on and why in a portion of code to another human.
 They should ideally be kept fairly short and to the point ("K.I.S.S" = Keep It Short and Simple").
 Don't write comments just because you've been told to at some point: the other human in question can read just fine and doesn't want to waste time reading that "return val;" indeed "returns the value".

 It is much easier to read code without having to also read comments that don't convey any helpful information.
-Instead, provide useful information when needed, in particular when someone may be tempted to change some code that probably shouldn't be without a lot of thought first, or where some algorithm is complex to understand for someone new on the project and only reading the code to understand what is happening would take too long pointlessly (reverse-engineering source code can annoyingly take a lot of time).
+Instead, provide useful information when needed, in particular when someone may be tempted to change some code that probably shouldn't be without a lot of thought first, or where some algorithm is complex to understand for someone new on the project and only reading the code to understand what is happening would take too long unnecessarily (reverse-engineering source code can annoyingly take a lot of time).

 As such, and especially for complex code, focus rather on explaining **why** something is written that way, and even **why not** written in another way (i.e. some edge case may not work with an alternative algorithm, some use case may have inferior performance, etc.).
-Time will be saved that way for future refactors, whether it's done by you, or even more so by someone else that may now know the context of the code as much as you.
+Time will be saved that way for future refactors, whether it's done by you, or even more so by someone else that may not know the context of the code as much as you.

-And remember this: having too many comments leads to issues where **a)** the comments don't match the code, **b)** they are either superfluous or useless, **c)** they are flat out incorrect or outdated, or **d)** they add noise to the code itself and make it more difficult to read.
+And remember this: having too many comments leads to issues where **a)** the comments don't match the code, **b)** they are either superfluous or useless, **c)** they are flat-out incorrect or outdated, or **d)** they add noise to the code itself and make it more difficult to read.

 These are examples of bad comments that add no value: remember, good self-explanatory naming and simple code provide better information than comments do.